 The Scheme does not guarantee/indicate any returns.
-There is no assurance that the schemes' objectives will be achieved.
+There is no assurance that the investment objective of the Scheme will be achieved.

-• Asset Allocation Pattern:
+Asset Allocation Pattern:

 Please refer to 'Part B- Where will the Scheme invest?' of this SID for details.